-- The QSAPE must be a minimum of R500 000 for all qualifying production formats and a minimum of R500 000 for documentaries. - At least 14 calendar days and 80% of the principal photography must be filmed in South Africa. - The QSAPE must account for at least 75% of the total production budget. - The majority of intellectual property must be owned by South African citizens. - The copyright must be registered with the Companies and intellectual Property Commission (CIPC) and the certificate of registration must be provided at claim stage. - Both the director and the producer must be black South African citizens who will be credited for their roles. - The top writer and producer credits must include South African citizens, either exclusive or shared collaboration credits.

-- The majority of the five highest-paid performers must be South African citizens. - The majority (51%) of heads of departments (HODs) and key personnel must be black South African citizens. - The holding company must have been in existence, operational and involved in the film industry for at least six months, with at least a 10-minute trailblazer or short film produced. - Both the holding company and SPCV must achieve at least a level two B-BBEE contributor status respectively, in terms of the B-BBEE Codes of Good Practice.
+- The QSAPE must account for at least 75% of the total production budget (TPE). - The majority of intellectual property must be owned by South African citizen(s); the copyright must be registered with the Companies and Intellectual Property Commission (CIPC), and the certificate of registration must be provided at claim stage. - The director must be a black South African citizen who is credited for that role in the production. - The producer and line producer must be a black South African citizen who is credited for that role. - The top writer and producer credits must include South African citizens.
+The majority of the five highest-paid performers must be South African citizens. - The majority 51% of heads of departments (HODs) and key personnel must be black South African citizens.